memN0ps/eagle-rs/README.md

 ## Kernel Callbacks

-Kernel Callbacks are used to notify a Windows Kernel Driver when a specific event occurs such as when a process is created or exits aka `ProcessNotify` or when a thread is created or deleted aka `ThreadNotify` or when a DLL is mapped into memory `LoadImageNotify`.
+Kernel Callbacks are used to notify a Windows Kernel Driver when a specific event occurs such as when a process is created or exits aka `PsSetCreateProcessNotifyRoutine` or when a thread is created or deleted aka `PsSetCreateThreadNotifyRoutine` or when a DLL is mapped into memory `PsSetLoadImageNotifyRoutine` or `CmRegisterCallbackEx` when a registry is created or `ObRegisterCallbacks` when a handle is created.
 Anti-cheats have been using these for a very long time and AVs, EDRs and Sysmon are also using these.

 ## Enable `Test Mode` or `Test Signing` Mode